rishadislam1/shoe-management-client/README.md

 ## Login page:
   On the application you first see a login page.
 If you are not registered with our service you can visit  to the signup page and signup to our system.
 After come back to login page you need to put the login details for login to your account.

+  #### Here if you want you can login my demo account.
+  email: jac@gmail.com
+  password: 123456

 ## Home Page

 In home page you can see a sidebar menu from where you can travarse different pages.
 So, in the home page you will find whole data with some filtering options.
 If you don't have data go to add shoe page.